 the action of creating and representing a character

-This class is about helping you explore a rehearsal process that will support your character development and inspire new ways of thinking as you break down a scene.
+This session is about helping you explore a rehearsal process that will support your character development and inspire new ways of thinking as you break down a scene.
 This is an intensive scene study workshop in conjunction with building a character from the text.
 Participants begin to understand how to analyze a script and create a character, which is engaged in the action around them and believable to the audience.

 The workshop will include: